Shark Networking:

 Example in a program with SET NETWORK ON:

-USE customer INDEX custnum,custname SHARE USE#2 personal LOCK ;FILES...ENDFILES gives each user separate file SET FUNCTION OFF DO WHILE t ;infinite loop SET SAVE OFF EDIT TEXT customer ;use formatted EDIT IF usedby<>0 WINDOW 20,30,22,75 DOUBLE ;pop up a window for message recnum=RECNO(1) TEXT .. recnum,'999,999' .. usedby,999 Record &recnum is in use by user &usedby Press any key to skip to next record...
-ENDTEXT junk=INKEY() ;wait to keystroke SKIP LOOP ENDIF DO CASE CASE :key=324 ;F10 means edit this record REPLACE usedby with :USER ;mark record as in use by you OVERWRITE TO 2 ;then move into personal file SELECT 2 ;select personal file SET SAVE ON ;allow changes to be saved CLS ;clear the screen TEXT custedit ;with "CHANGES PERMITTED" message READ WINDOW 20,30,22,75 DOUBLE ;pop up a window for confirmation ans='No ' recnum=RECNO(1) TEXT .. recnum,'999,999' ..,ans,!xx Changes may have been made to record #recnum Save all changes (Yes/No) @ans ENDTEXT IF ans='Y' OVERWRITE to 1 ENDIF REPLACE usedby with 0 ;free the record for other users CASE :key=335 ;<end> means get out of infinite loop BREAK ENDCASE ENDDO
+USE customer INDEX custnum,custname SHARE USE#2 personal LOCK ;FILES...ENDFILES gives each user separate file SET FUNCTION OFF ;function keys are not needed * DO WHILE t ;start infinite do loop SET SAVE OFF EDIT TEXT customer ;use formatted EDIT IF usedby<>0 WINDOW 20,30,22,75 DOUBLE ;pop up a window for message recnum=RECNO(1) TEXT .. recnum,'999,999' .. usedby,999 Record &recnum is in use by user &usedby Press any key to skip to next record...
+ENDTEXT wait=INKEY() ;wait to keystroke SKIP LOOP ENDIF DO CASE CASE :key=324 ;F10 means edit this record REPLACE usedby with :USER ;mark record as in use by you OVERWRITE TO 2 ;then move into personal file SELECT 2 ;select personal file SET SAVE ON ;allow changes to be saved CLS ;clear the screen TEXT custedit ;with "CHANGES PERMITTED" message READ WINDOW 20,30,22,75 DOUBLE ;pop up a window for confirmation ans='No ' recnum=RECNO(1) TEXT .. recnum,'999,999' ..,ans,!xx Changes may have been made to record #recnum Save all changes (Yes/No) @ans ENDTEXT IF ans='Y' OVERWRITE to 1 ENDIF REPLACE usedby with 0 ;free the record for other users CASE :key=335 ;<end> means get out of infinite loop BREAK ENDCASE * ENDDO ;end infinite do loop

 Most data files used in business applications are only needed for reference and may be opened with READ most of the time.
-For example, an order-entry application may require READ access to the CUSTOMER, INVEN, and PRICES data files, but updating their records can be left in most cases to a nightly posting run when either the network is inactive or all files may be locked.
+For example, an order-entry application may require READ access to the CUSTOMER, INVEN, and PRICES data files, but updating those records can be left in most cases to a nightly posting run when either the network is inactive or all files may be locked.

 1.3. :USER AND :RETRY.